microsoft/hi-ml/docs/source/lowpriority.md

 When using PyTorch Lightning, you can add a checkpoint callback to your trainer, that ensures that you save the model and optimizer to disk in regular intervals.
 This callback needs to be added to your `Trainer` object.
-Note that these recovery checkpoints need to be written to the "outputs" folder, because only files in this folder get saved to Azure automatically when the job gets interrupted.
+Note that these recovery checkpoints need to be written to the `outputs` folder, because only files in this folder get saved to Azure automatically when the job gets interrupted.

 When starting training, your code needs to check if there is already a recovery checkpoint present on disk.
 If so,